apache/openserverless-cli/README.md

 Nuv is normally distributed with an installer that includes all the tools for the various operating systems (linux, windows, osx).

 **NOTE**: You can download the relevant tools when you run from source code executing `task install`.
 This task will download the command line tools and setup a link in `/usr/local/bin` to invoke `nuv`.

+## Internal environment variables

+`OPS_RUNTIMES_JSON` is used for the values of the runtimes json if the system is unable to read in other ways the current runtimes json.
+It is normally compiled in when you buid from the current version of the runtimes.json.
+It can be overriden

+`OPS_COREUTILS` is a string, a space separated list, which lists all the commands the coreutils binary provided.
+It should be kept updated with the values of the current version used.
+It can be overriden

+`OPS_TOOLS` is a string, a space separated list, which lists all the commands provided as internal tool by the ops binary.
+It shold be kept updated with the current list of tools provided.
+It can be overriden defining externally

 ## Where `nuv` looks for tasks